 Story: Deep in the sultry coastal jungle of 1940’s Mexico, a dilapidated hotel houses despair, desire, and redemption in this haunting and deeply moving play by one of America’s greatest playwrights.
 T. Lawrence Shannon, a defrocked priest with a tormented spirit, searches for sanctuary from his personal demons.
 Maxine, a sensuous, earthy widow, strives to satisfy her appetite for companionship; Charlotte, a lustful young girl, looks for escape; Hannah, a penniless artist of heartbreaking dignity and courage, tries to save Shannon, as Nonno, the world’s oldest living poet, struggles to complete his final work.
 They join together in this engrossing story of dying dreams, frustrated sexuality, and lost-souls shaped and changed by the turgid, tropical heat that surrounds them.

 Reasoning: Because Broadway is better with a Tennessee Williams piece running on it.
-But more than that, it's been a while since we last saw this get the NYC treatment.
-The 1996 cast starred William Petersen, Marsha Mason and Cherry Jones.
+But more than that, it's been a while since we last saw this get the Broadway treatment.
+The 1996 cast starred William Petersen, Marsha Mason, and Cherry Jones.

 Story: Guinevere, King Arthur's lovely wife, encourages him to establish the Knights of the Round Table.
 As the Knights grow in fame, Lancelot Du Lac becomes the most celebrated of all of them, and rumors begin to circulate about his affair with Guinevere.
 Can Camelot be the idealistic place of Arthur's dreams?

-Reasoning: Up until last year, I would've never been high on a Camelot reunion, but I was able to see a great production which showed me that a re-imagined version could really work, especially with a Laura Osnes type casting, this could not only be a hit but a front runner for Tonys.
+Reasoning: Up until last year, I would've never been high on a Camelot reunion, but I was able to see a great production which showed me that a re-imagined version could really work.

 Story: This American classic explores alternatives that might spring from the demented terrain of the California landscape.
 Sons of a desert dwelling alcoholic and a suburban wanderer clash over a film script.
 Austin, the achiever, is working on a script he has sold to producer Sal Kimmer when Lee, a demented petty thief, drops in.
 He pitches his own idea for a movie to Kimmer, who then wants Austin to junk his bleak, modern love story and write Lee's trashy Western tale.